NicoDiLullo/websniff_SNS/README.md

 ## homePage.html

 A formatted list of every set of supernova images to be classified.
-Will populate with a typescript file to send/recieve data to and from the server.
+Will populate with a typescript file to recieve data from the server.

 ## CSS